 John Gilmer is a professor of Electrical and Computer Engineering at Wilkes University, Wilkes-Barre, PA.
 This site is intended primarily to be a resource for students at Wilkes, where various documents and images of interest can be posted.
 This site also serves as a resource for a number of other activities, including various professional, family, and hobby interests.

 These courses are among those I often teach, and it is likely that I will be teaching them in upcoming semesters.
-I expect to be teaching EE241, EE342, and EGR219 in the Spring 2017 semester.
-While the upcomming syllabi are not yet available, syllabi and other materials from previous offerings are a useful guide to what will be done.
+I expect to be teaching EE241 lab, EE251, EGR222, and EGR219 in the Spring 2019 semester.
+Syllabi from current and recent offerings and other materials from previous offerings are a useful guide to what will be done in upcoming courses.
 Here are materials from the most recent offerings.

 The Engineering Laboratory Reports Manual that I was working on as my sabbatical project in 2016 exists as aworking draft, and is available for use and review online at Lab Manual.
 The manual has been used so far to support EE241, EE283, EE252, and currently EGR222.
 A final revision is expected Summer 2018.